ibexa/behat/doc/running_tests.md

 - in the `Behat\MinkExtension` section:
   - set the URL of your website for browser testing (`base_url` parameter)
   - set driver configuration (for example `wd_host` for Selenium Server)
-  - see [MinkExtension documentation](https://github.com/Behat/MinkExtension/blob/master/doc/index.rst) for more information
+  - see [MinkExtension documentation](https://github.com/FriendsOfBehat/MinkExtension/blob/master/doc/index.rst) for more information
-- in the `Bex\Behat\ScreenshotExtension` section:
-  - see [elvetemedve/behat-screenshot](https://github.com/elvetemedve/behat-screenshot) for screenshot configuration options

 Behat profiles and suites are not defined in this file, but imported from files specified at the top.